Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 Another point to research involves the concepts of due process or fairness.
 Specific logic currently active in the Atlas clearly indicates that ACs are held to the highest standards of Universal Alignment.
 Such a standard would seem to indicate that "fairness" is not an objective in any proceeding involving AC derecognition.
 What are the arguments for and against this?

+#### A.1.4.8.0.3.1 - Risk Of Misalignment Spreading Among ACs - Element Annotation [Annotation]  <!-- UUID: 13c4f127-0ef2-43b5-a5ac-905719091bdd -->

+The element "risk of misalignment spreading among ACs" refers to the potential for misalignment by one AC to influence or lead to misalignment among other ACs, creating a broader systemic risk.
+The element emphasizes the need for quick action to contain any breach before it spreads and causes wider disruptions.

+#### A.1.4.8.0.4.2 - Must Act Swiftly - Facilitators Must Take Immediate And Prompt Action [Action Tenet]  <!-- UUID: 364aaf22-d12f-4f48-9167-f91d6003dc5b -->

+By "swiftly," the Target Document requires Facilitators to take immediate and prompt action without unnecessary delay.
+The urgency is intended to prevent further harm or disruption within the governance system.
+A highly time-sensitive response is mandated for any breaches or potential risks of AC misalignment.

 ### A.1.4.9 - Adjudication Process [Section]  <!-- UUID: 560e1024-0897-4f1e-ae71-3ba31e29ed57 -->

 The Core Facilitator is responsible for adjudicating formal allegations of misalignment or operational security breaches brought against Alignment Conservers (ACs).